ttetrafon/system-intelligence-obsidian-vault/Game System/Gameplay/Timekeeping.md

 ### Cycle (week)
 The most important time measure is the cycle.
 A cycle denotes a time period of about one week on Earth.
 Large scale events and actions, like crafting and organisation evolution, always happen between cycles.
 Cycles are tightly tied to [[#Downtime|downtime periods]].

+### Month
+A number of cycles, usually 4-5, comprise a month.

+### Year
+Usually defined as a full circle of a planet around a start, a year includes a specific number of months and cycles.

 # Timers (Clocks)
 A simple way to create tension is to use timers.
 These are abstract countdowns that run out on actions, not on time itself.